 The PIC-32 family includes boards with various onboard peripherals, including UARTs, serial communication capabilities, programmable memory, motor controls, etc.

 Finally, it is worth noting that PIC is a world leader for MCUs in its own right, particularly for 8-bit devices.

 There are a lot of 32-bit MCUs on the market.

-The best device for you depends of course on your application.
-Let’s cross-compare the two across various metrics to help you find the ideal solution.
+The best device for you depends, of course, on your application.
+So let’s cross-compare the two across various metrics to help you find the ideal solution.